lnbits/lnbits/docs/guide/extension-install.md

 > For Explicit Release: the order of the releases is the one in the "extensions" object

+The extension has been installed but it cannot be accessed yet.
+In order to activate the extension toggle it in the `Activated` state.

+Go to `Manage Extensions` (as admin user or regular user).
+Search for the extension and enable it.

+## Uninstall Extension

 ## Manifest File
 The manifest file is just a `JSON` file that lists a collection of extensions that can be installed.
 This file is of the form: